rystecher/senior-design/README.md

     npm run start

-This starts the development server with [hot reloading](https://facebook.github.io/react-native/blog/2016/03/24/introducing-hot-reloading.html) enabled.
-Hot reloading lets you make changes as your server is running, and you will see the browser immediately refelct these changes.
-This will run the project without any optimizations so that it recompiles faster after changes are made.
+This starts the development server and will bundle the project without any optimizations so that it recompiles faster after changes are made.
+Also developer mode features [hot reloading](https://facebook.github.io/react-native/blog/2016/03/24/introducing-hot-reloading.html), which lets you make changes while the server is running, and you will see the browser immediately reflect these changes.

 ### Production Mode